-- 5. Continue to progressively tighten the connectors in the above sequence until all connectors are fully finger-tightened. - To verify that all the connectors have been fully finger-tightened, grasp the sleeve-dipole 6. assembly near the top with one hand and gently pressure (rock) it back and forth horizontally while attempting to continue to tighten the connectors with the other hand.
-(This will help relieve any thread binding or galling that might be preventing the connectors from fully tightening.) - 7.
+- 11. Rotate all 5 sleeve-dipole connectors counter-clockwise to verify that they are fully loosened and disengaged from the chassis connectors.
+Also verify that the sleeve-dipole array is completely vertical with respect to the horizontal chassis surface. - 12.
+Slightly finger-tighten any two opposing connectors until the threads just "catch" (once the threads catch, do not tighten any further for the time being).
+Repeat this procedure for the other two opposing connectors.
+Once these threads catch, repeat this procedure for the center connector. - 13.
+Continue to progressively finger-tighten these connectors in the above sequence, being sure to tighten each connector no more than 1/4 turn at a time (so as to prevent thread binding) until all connectors are fully finger-tightened.
+If binding occurs, grasp the UHF sleeve-dipole assembly near the top with one and gently pressure it back and forth horizontally while attempting to finger-tighten the offending connector with the other hand (this will help relieve the binding). - 14.
+To verify that all the connectors have been fully finger-tightened, again grasp the UHF sleeve-dipole assembly near the top with one hand and gently pressure it back and forth horizontally while attempting to continue to tighten the connectors with the other hand.
+(This will help relieve any thread galling or binding that might prevent the connectors from fully finger-tightening.) - 15.
 When no further finger-tightening is possible, carefully inspect the assembly to verify that the sleeve-dipole stalks are perfectly vertical with respect to the chassis.
-If any tilt is visible, loosen all 5 connectors slightly and repeat the above steps.
-Do not proceed to the next step until no tilt is visible. - With the connectors fully finger-tightened and the sleeve-dipole assembly confirmed to 8. have no tilt with respect to the chassis, continue progressively tightening the connectors in succession using pliers.
-To prevent binding, tighten each connector only 1/4 turn at a time.
+If any tilt is visible, loosen all five connectors slightly and repeat the above steps.
+Do not proceed to the next step until no tilt is visible.
+It is imperative that the all five connectors be fully seated and that there is no thread galling or binding.
+As a final check confirm that the distances between the 5 sleeve-dipole connector lower rims and the chassis connector flanges are all visibly the same. - 16.
+With the connectors fully finger-tightened and the sleeve-dipole assembly confirmed to have no tilt with respect to the chassis, continue progressively tightening the connectors in succession using pliers.
+To prevent binding, tighten each connector only 1/8 turn at a time.
 Repeat this successive tightening process as many times as required until all 5 connectors are tight.
-Do not use excessive force.
+Use only moderate force.
+Also, do not install the DAB-053B aerials at this time.
+These will be installed during the installation phase.
+Premature installation of these aerials will increase the likelihood of them being bent.